cthulhuology/ubuntu-to-docker/README.md

 It will install the base packages and setup docker on the base image.

 You can then snapshot the resulting VM image and reuse to your heart's content!

+Should the command

+	docker ps

+complain that docker is not installed simply rerun the curl line again and everything should work.